Trial Planning & Design

 When initiating a trial, researchers should familiarise themselves with the framework in place for conducting trials.
 In particular:

-The NIHR Research Design Service (RDS) supports researchers in England to develop and design high quality research proposals for submission to NIHR and other national, peer-reviewed funding competitions for applied health or social care research (see Funding Proposal station).
+The NIHR Research Support Service (RSS) supports researchers in England to develop and design high quality research proposals for submission to NIHR and other national, peer-reviewed funding competitions for applied health or social care research (see Funding Proposal station).

 3) The critical path for undertaking a clinical trial can be complex.
 The positioning of the stations on the route maps within this Toolkit also indicate which activities can be conducted in parallel and which activities should be completed before moving on the to the next stage.